thinkswell/javascript-mini-projects/Random-Color-Generator/readme.md

+# Random-Color-Generator
-This is a JS project.
+This is a JS project that generates random colour with its RGB value shown on the screen.

-Steps to make PR:

-  i.
-Fork the repository.
-  ii.
-Make changes in code.
-  iii.
-Go to Pull requests.
-  iv.
-Click new Pull request.
-  v.
-Add title and description.
-  vi.
-Click create pull request.
+A reset feature has also been added to reset the colour to original color.

-  # Tutorial Links to follow:-
+  ## Tutorial Links to follow:-
   ### Git and Github
   https://youtu.be/apGV9Kg7ics